The body becomes, eventually, like a vest of chain mail in peaceful years, too hot in summer and too cold in winter

 I shrug.
 "I don't remember," I admit.
 Truthfully, I cannot recall the last time I used it.

 "Well, you're turning to stone like a troll, in any case," the bird informs me flatly.
-"You'd better find your name or some other tie to the living before you go all stiff.
+"You'd better find your name before you go all stiff.
 You won't be able to get up off that bench one of these days."

 "Thank you for your concern," I reply chucking my offering at the creature's head and then frowning in disappointment when it catches the morsel in its snapping jaws.
 "But I think you should mind your own business.
 My age passed a very long time ago and I have no intention of anything but a very quiet existence.
 Surely the matters of the world are for the young now."